BA (Hons) Journalism

 Why choose this course?

-- You'll develop the knowledge and skills you'll need to become a multi-skilled multimedia professional, ready for a career in journalism, online or broadcast media production, PR, advertising, corporate communications, law and public administration or politics.
+- Prepare for a rewarding career in journalism, online or broadcast media production, PR, advertising, corporate communications, law, public administration or politics

 UCAS code: P500